 Before designing a gRNA, ensure that you can design good primers flanking the CRISPR target site for HRMA and sequencing.
 Sequencing primers are rarely problematic, but we have needed to redesign several CRISPR targets that could not be paired with good primers for HRMA.

-Primer design for HRMA is similar to regular primer design, and we use standard primer design software (e.g. Primer3 http://bioinfo.ut.ee/primer3/).
+We order HRMA and sequencing primers from Operon at 10 nMole scale, with salt-free cleanup.
+Primer design uses standard software (e.g. Primer3 http://bioinfo.ut.ee/primer3/).
 In addition, we suggest the following guidelines for reliable analysis.